CLINTON AIRPORT, LITTLE ROCK, ARKANSAS

 “This is one of the best public art installations in the country.
 Hands down.” – Paul Berra, President, Missouri Terrazzo

 Technically, the quality of the installation is perfect.
 There is no bleed of colors, and every inch of the nearly 15,000 linear feet of divider strips is ground evenly.
 But that’s not the only reason this project is a source of pride for all involved.
 Their job was to replace a tile floor with a new terrazzo floor that will endure hundreds of thousands of footsteps per day and last for decades.
 Simultaneously, they were tasked with creating a stunning work of art that will impact a community for generations.
 "We are so proud to have been a part of this project.”
 Says Berra.

-Praise for the finished work includes an award from the National Terrazzo and Mosaic Association and accolades from both the traveling and art community.
+Praise for the finished work includes an award from the National Terrazzo and Mosaic Association and accolades from many in the traveling and art communities.